bencyrus/Seneca-CPP-Guide/README.md

-# A Lazy guy's guide for studying computer programming at Seneca
+# A Lazy kid's guide for studying computer programming at Seneca

-##### Before we begine, ask anything you wish in the Discussions section on top or input your ideas so others can upvote them!
+##### Before we begin, ask anything you wish in the Discussions section on top or input your ideas so others can upvote them!
 <hr/>

 First of all!!!!